Realistic Small Business Planning (NID52)Scott Williams

 That way you only do enough planning to cover what is currently important.

-But always have a multi-year Destination in mind so your GamePlans keep heading towards that Destination.
+But always have a multi-year Goal in mind so your GamePlans keep heading towards that Destination.

 StrategyTrees ensure every Important Issue is Covered